sparcityeu/SparseBase/docs/pages/tutorials/003_experiment.md

 1. Read multiple matrix files (sparse matrices) from different file formats.
 2. Reorder the rows of the matrices using Reverse Cuthill-McKee (RCM) reordering and permute the matrices using the obtained order.
-3. Create multiple kernels that use various architectures to carry out sparse matrix / vector (SPMV) multiplication.
+3. Create multiple kernels that carry out sparse matrix / vector (SPMV) multiplication.
 4. Use the `sparsebase::experiment::ConcreteExperiment` api to automate the above steps.

 A single experiment runs all the preprocessings on all the loaded data.
 Then for all the generated data, i.e. loaded data times preprocessings, the experiment suite runs user defined kernels.